 Through listening to people’s stories of early parenthood, I have developed a special interest in helping new parents manage relationship conflict with adult parents and in-laws that can often occur during this phase of life.
 Individuals and couples benefit from learning how to establish loving boundaries with extended family members in order to protect the growth of their young family unit.

 I have over 10 years of experience working as a therapist, both in England and California, working with a diverse range of populations, in a variety of clinical settings.
 I have received specialized training to work with perinatal mood disorders and I utilize a variety of approaches including mindfulness, body awareness and Eye Movement Desensitization and Reprocessing (EMDR) – a treatment approach that can be particularly effective for working through traumatic memories and areas of “stuckness” that do not respond to traditional talk therapy.

 If you are struggling in your parenting journey, please reach out.
 You do not have to struggle alone, it really does take a village!

 To speak with Joanne about her services and availability, you can contact her directly at (657) 210-8300 or Joanne@cottonwoodpsychology.com.
 You can also view our pricing options on our Fees & Payments page.

-Cottonwood Psychology Center is proud to offer in office & online cognitive-behavioral and strengths-based therapy services to clients in Anaheim, Yorba Linda, Villa Park, Placentia, Orange and surrounding areas.
+Joanne Scott of Cottonwood Psychology Center is proud to offer in-office & online cognitive-behavioral and strengths-based therapy in Anaheim, Yorba Linda, Villa Park, Tustin, Santa Ana, Irvine, Orange and surrounding areas.